Chris Murphy (South Carolina politician)

-Chris Murphy (born May 31, 1968) is an American politician.
-He is a member of the South Carolina House of Representatives from the 98th District (parts of Dorchester Country), serving since 2011.
-He is a member of the Republican party.
+Christopher John Murphy (May 31, 1968 – July 22, 2026) was an American politician.
+He was a member of the South Carolina House of Representatives from the 98th District (parts of Dorchester Country), serving since 2011 until his resignation in 2026.
+He was a member of the Republican party.
 In 2025, Murphy resigned his seat, effective January 2026.

 Early life, education and career

-Murphy was born on May 31, 1968 in Honolulu, Hawaii to Barbara and Patrick Murphy.
+Murphy was born in Honolulu, Hawaii on May 31, 1968, to Barbara and Patrick Murphy.
 They raised him in Summerville, South Carolina, where he attended Summerville High School.
 In 1990, he received his B.A. from the Citadel, and he received his J.D. from Mississippi College in 1995.

 Prior to his political career, Murphy worked as a prosecutor with the First Judicial Circuit of South Carolina.
 During this time, he worked under Walter M. Bailey, Jr. who was Solicitor at that time.

 Political career

 Local elected office

-Murphy served on Dorchester County Council from 2002 - 2010, as its Chairman in 2005.
+Murphy served on Dorchester County Council from 2002 to 2010, as its Chairman in 2005.

 South Carolina State House

-Murphy is a member of the South Carolina House of Representatives from the 98th District (parts of Dorchester Country), serving since 2011.
-He serves on the House Ways and Means Committee.
+Murphy was a member of the South Carolina House of Representatives from the 98th District (parts of Dorchester Country), having served from 2011 until January 2026.
+He served on the House Ways and Means Committee.